MK8BK/MK8BK.github.io/portfolio/src/chapters/algsInC/intro.md

-# Algorithms and Data Structures in C
+# Algorithms and Programming in C